 Allows you to override the current domain for a single message lookup.
 It also allows you to specify a category.

-Note that the category must be specified with a numeric value, instead of the constant name.
+Note that the category must be specified with an I18n class constant, instead of only the constant name.
 The values are:

 Allows you to override the current domain for a single plural message lookup.
 It also allows you to specify a category.
 Returns correct plural form of message identified by $singular and $plural for count $count from domain $domain.

-Note that the category must be specified with a numeric value, instead of the constant name.
+Note that the category must be specified with an I18n class constant, instead of only the constant name.
 The values are:

 Allows you to override the current domain for a single plural message lookup.
 Returns correct plural form of message identified by $singular and $plural for count $count from domain $domain.